 Now for the Hallux:

-x<-as.vector(temp$Hallux) #vector of hallux measurement traits
+x<-as.vector(temp$Hallux) #vector of hallux measurement traits#you have to reset the names

 names(x)<-as.vector(temp$Species) #names the measurements